 How we make a difference

-Here are a few examples of how Task Force members are working to promote clean cooking solutions and fuels across the globe.
+Here are a few examples of how EAP members are working to promote clean cooking solutions and fuels across the globe.

 The Global LPG Partnership (GLPGP) assists developing countries to plan, finance and implement national-scale availability and use of LPG for cooking.
 GLPGP also engages at community level, in scalable microfinancing programs to address upfront costs for poorer LPG consumers, and facilitates local distribution expansion through support to LPG entrepreneurs.